 You can also combine the backup options: policy1#initial-ami#app-aware.

 Tagging a Resource to be Removed from All Policies

-By creating the cpm backup tag with the value no-backup (lower case), you can tell CPM to remove this resource from all policies.
+By creating the cpm backup tag with the value no-backup (lower case), you can tell N2WS to remove the resource from all policies.

-- In the General Settings screen, select Backup Tag Scan.
+- In the General Settings screen, select Tag Scan.

 To view the Last Scan, click Scan Log.